bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

 The eccentricity of the hyperbola is $e =$ {glue:text}`interplanetary-flyby-e:.4f` and the turn angle is $\delta =$ {glue:text}`interplanetary-flyby-delta:.2f`°.
 This gives turn angles of $\phi_1 =$ {glue:text}`interplanetary-flyby-phi_1:.2f`° at arrival, $\phi_2 =$ {glue:text}`interplanetary-flyby-phi_2_leading:.2f`° when the flyby occurs on the leading side, and $\phi_2 =$ {glue:text}`interplanetary-flyby-phi_2_trailing:.2f`° for the trailing-side flyby.
 Notice that $\delta$ is treated as negative for the trailing-side flyby!

 Finally, we can compute the departure excess velocity vector and the departure heliocentric velocity vector, which allows us to compute the new heliocentric orbital elements.

+### Leading-Side Flyby

 Let's start with the leading-side flyby.

 ```{code-cell} ipython3
 v_infty2_V = v_infty * np.cos(phi_2_leading)